 International finance applied to the business firm.

-655. Seminar in Financial Markets (3)

-Prerequisite: Business Administration 615.
+655. Seminar in Financial Markets (3) Prerequisite: Business Administration 615.

 Analysis of money and capital markets.
 Emphasis on factors of influence and sources and uses of data.
 Survey of literature in the field.
-670. Seminar in Personnel Planning and Staffing (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
-Theories and models of manpower planning; inventorying and forecasting of manpower needs and requirements; labor force analysis; recruitment; the staffing process; 671.
-Seminar in Union-Management Relations (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
+656. Seminar in Financial Institutions (3) Prerequisite: Business Administration 615.
+Change in financial institution management thought.
+Trends in asset management theory and liability management theory.
+Current events in financial institutions, changes likely to 657.
+Seminar in Financial Counseling (3) Prerequisites: Advancement to Candidacy and Business Administration 651.
+Financial needs of the individual.
+The decision-making process and theory relative to those needs.
+Planning and implementation of programs that will aid in growth, accumulation 670.
+Seminar in Personnel Planning and Staffing (3) Prerequisites recommended: Business Administration 601, 602 and 611 or equivalent course in the behavioral sciences.
+Theories and models of manpower planning; inventorying and forecasting of manpower needs and requirements; labor force analysis; recruitment; the staffing process; measurement tools and techniques.
+671. Seminar in Union-Management Relations (3) Prerequisites recommended: Business Administration 601, 602 and 611 or equivalent course in the behavioral sciences.
 Interaction of unions and business organizations with emphasis on collective bargaining.
 Effects on management and society.
-Trends in collective bargaining and in the organization 672.
-Seminar in Compensation (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
+Trends in collective bargaining and in the organization of employees.
+672. Seminar in Compensation (3) Prerequisites recommended: Business Administration 601, 602 and 611 or equivalent course in the behavioral sciences.
 The organizational process of compensating employees.
 Compensation theory from economics, psychology, and sociology.
 Compensation systems and their effects on organizations and individuals.
-673. Seminar in Organizational Development (3) Prerequisite: Business Administration 611, or one of the following: Economics 680, Psychology 622, Public Administration 630, Sociology 720.
+673. Seminar in Organizational Development (3) Prerequisite: Business Administration 611.
 The process of developing human resources and organizations.
-Theories of organizational development; tools and techniques, analysis of manpower and organizational 679.
-Seminar in Personnel and Industrial Relations (3) Prerequisite: Business Administration 611.
+Theories of organizational development; tools and techniques, analysis of manpower and organizational development programs.
+679. Seminar in Personnel and Industrial Relations (3) Prerequisites: Business Administration 601, 611 and at least one of Business Administration 670, 671, or 672.
 Analysis of issues and application of behavioral science theory in acquiring, developing, rewarding, and utilizing human resources.
 680. Computer Hardware and Software Systems (3) Prerequisite: Business Administration 609.
-Computer architecture, programming languages, programming systems, and operating systems.
-681. Seminar in Information Theory (3) Prerequisite: Business Administration 609.

-Data structures, data communications, computer-centered information networks, and addressing and indexing schemes.
-682. Seminar in Measurement and Control of Information Systems (3) Prerequisites: Business Administration 680 and 681.
-Information systems models, information utility, performance measurement, applications and systems evaluations, and computer-based adaptive control concepts and organization.
-683. Seminar in Advanced Information Topics (3) Prerequisite: Business Administration 681.

-Self-reproducing automata, artificial intelligence, self-organizing information systems.
-688. Seminar in Management of Information Systems (3) Prerequisite: Business Administration 681.

-Advanced information systems.
-Emphasis on current managerial trends and developments and on individual student research.
-689. Seminar in Data Systems Design (3) Prerequisites: Business Administration 612 and 681.
-Research in the analysis and design of data processing systems.
+Computer architecture, programming languages, programming systems, and operating 681.
+Data Organization and Processing (3) Prerequisite: Business Administration 680.
+Information and file handling, storage devices and use of secondary index organizations.
+Logical and physical data structures.
+Commercially available generalized data base management systems.
+683. Seminar in Advanced Information Systems Topics (3) Prerequisite: Business Administration 681.
+Advanced topics in Information Systems.
+May be repeated once with approval of adviser.
+See class schedule for specific content.
+Maximum credit six units.
+684. Small Computer Systems for Business (3) Prerequisite: Business Administration 609.
+Features of small computer systems, microcomputers, minicomputers, pheripheral devices for small systems.
+Programming languages, operating systems, and software packages for small systems.
+688. Seminar in Management and Control of Information Systems (3) Prerequisite: Business Administration 681.
+Identification, evaluation, and application of management and control techniques in an information processing environment stressing student investigation of current topics.
+689. Seminar in Advanced Systems Analysis and Design (3) Prerequisite: Business Administration 681.
+Examination of traditional systems projects, structured systems analysis and other applications to developing business applications on a computer.
 700. Insurance Principles and Practices (3) Nature and extent of personal, business, and social risk.
-Risk handling techniques; insurance principles and practices; basic contracts analysis; insurance underwriting and rating; insurance problems and trends; personal and business risk management.
-705. Seminar in Estate Planning (3) Prerequisite: Business Administration 615.
+Risk handling techniques; insurance principles and practices; basic contracts analysis; insurance underwriting and rating; insurance problems and trends; personal and business risk management. memorial of appropriate algorithms by our use of the country of appropriate of the country of appropriate algorithms and the country of the c 705.
+Seminar in Estate Planning (3) Prerequisite: Business Administration 615.